karim-agha/anoma-alpha/README.md

 $ make test
 ```

-To run this topology make sure that you have Docker and `docker-compose` installed on your system and run:
+To run this topology with 30 validators and 4 solvers make sure that you have Docker and `docker-compose` installed on your system and run:

 ```
-$ docker-compose up --build
+$ docker-compose up --build --remove-orphans --scale validator_n=30 --scale solver_n=4
 ```

-This command will configure and run the topology described in the above diagram and expose two RPC HTTP interfaces on ports `8081` and `8082` and a blockchain explorer on port `8083`.
+This command will configure and run the topology described in the above diagram and expose two a HTTP interfaces on port `8081` and a blockchain explorer on port `8083`.

 To monitor various metrics recorded by telemetry navigate your browser to http://localhost:10000.